Putin meets US team officials, basks in Games praise

 Plushenko may not have won anyway - Japanese teenager Yuzuru Hanyu became the first Asian to win the Olympic men's figure skating title - but his retirement once again invited questions over whether the 31-year-old should have been at the Games at all.

-Many believe that honour should have gone to 18-year-old Maxim Kovtun, who beat Plushenko in the Russian nationals, but his older rival controversially secured his Olympic ticket following a secret skate test.
+Many believe that honor should have gone to 18-year-old Maxim Kovtun, who beat Plushenko in the Russian nationals, but his older rival controversially secured his Olympic ticket following a secret skate test.

 The issue was of sufficient importance to be debated in the State Duma parliament in Moscow.

-Fiery opposition lawmaker Vladimir Zhirinovsky called Plushenko "dishonourable", and added: "Maxim Kovtun is shoved aside and this invalid has brought shame upon us."
+Fiery opposition lawmaker Vladimir Zhirinovsky called Plushenko "dishonorable", and added: "Maxim Kovtun is shoved aside and this invalid has brought shame upon us."

 But Sergei Neverov, a member of the ruling United Russia party which is loyal to Putin, disagreed.